This essay was originally published on the blog for the Office of Digital Learning at Middlebury College, in two parts.

 In other words, usage becomes engagement and engagement gets equated with successful learning and expert teaching.
 But we cannot let ourselves believe that usage is anything besides usage—and even that assumption is subject to a certain questioning.

 But when we assume that data points to behavior, and that points to the means to control behavior, we become authorized to create methods, approaches, and technologies that fulfill that promise.
-I offer as exhibit A this promotional video for Hero K12 a student monitoring system that gathers data from student behavior in on-ground learning environments (aka, the augmented reality LMS).
+But when we assume that data points to behavior, and that points to the means to control behavior, we become authorized to create methods, approaches, and technologies that fulfill that promise.
+I offer as Exhibit A a promotional video for Hero K12, a student monitoring system that gathers data from student behavior in on-ground learning environments (aka, the augmented reality LMS).
+The video shows an adorable cartoon (aimed at administrators) to explain how its approach to student behavior modification.
+As the caption on the video reads:

 I’ve shared this video out on Twitter (with a nod to Audrey Watters, who originally shared it here, and the overall response was one of horror.
 My network was concerned about this level of monitoring, about the reduction of students to data, about the fact that Jill’s home or family situation, her access to transportation, nor any other factor outside of her name and grade level are considered by the Hero K12 human management system.
 For myself, I am most concerned about the inability of students to fully understand and to resist or change the system.
 While I have no doubts students are capable of breaking the system, or making it work for them, Hero K12 represents a determinant, one which students must adapt to, one which requires a surrender of their agency.
 They become their data, and while they may find ways to feed certain data into the system, they have no power to resist their own reduction to numbers, patterns, and statistics.